Quotes About Faith Versus Works

 Letter to Diognetus, A.D.
 80 - 200

 For God has loved mankind.
-He mad the world on his account … He has promised him a kingdom in heaven, and he will give it to those who have loved Him. (ch.
+He made the world on his account … He has promised him a kingdom in heaven, and he will give it to those who have loved Him. (ch.
 10)

-Pseudo-Clement, A.D.
+2 Clement (or An Early Christian Sermon), A.D.
 100 - 150

 Let us, then, repent with our whole heart, that none of us may perish needlessly.
-For if we have commands and [if we] engage in withdrawing from idols and instructing others, then how much more should we not perish because we already know God.
+For if we have commands and engage in withdrawing from idols and instructing others, then how much more should we not perish because we already know God.

 Let us therefore help one another and lift up the weak in what is good so that all of us may be saved, convert, and admonish one another.